-The Group's major financial instruments include loan and interest receivables, trade receivables, loan to and amounts due from associates, amounts due from joint ventures, deposits and other receivables, financial assets at FVTPL, bank balances and cash, trade payables, other payables and accruals, borrowings, promissory notes and lease liabilities.
+The Group's major financial instruments include loan and interest receivables, trade receivables, deposits and other receivables, bank balances and cash, trade payables, other payables and accruals, borrowings, promissory notes and lease liabilities.
 Details of the financial instruments are disclosed in the respective notes.
 The risks associated with these financial instruments include market risk (interest rate risk and other price risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The Management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.